 GVI Internship programs focus on the development of professional skills while providing a well-rounded conservation experience.
 Participants are provided with a mentor who will monitor the progress on a weekly basis and be a professional reference after successful completion of the program.

-Set in Tortuguero National Park – an action-lover’s paradise, interns will take part in hand-on projects working with sea turtles and jaguar research.
+Set in Tortuguero National Park, an action-lover’s paradise, interns will take part in hands-on projects working with sea turtles and jaguar research.
 Learn a host of new skills, which can give you a great basis for the exploration of a new career.